Guayama, Puerto Rico: Government

-The mayor of Guayama as of May, 2022 is O'Brian Vázquez Molina.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Guayama is O'brain Vázquez Molina, of the Popular Democratic Party (PPD).
+He was first elected at a special election held on May 7, 2022, and then re-elected at the 2024 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.